 A few examples of typical interstate trucks include:

 - Tractor-trailer – A transport vehicle consisting of a semi-tractor and attached trailer

 - 18-wheeler – The combination of a tractor unit and one or more semi-trailers to carry freight that typically has 18 wheels

 - Semi-trailers and semi-trucks – The combination of a tractor unit and one or more semi-trailers used to carry freight.
 A semi-trailer attaches to the truck with a type of hitch called a fifth-wheel

 - Reefer trucks, otherwise known as refrigerated trailers – Include several additional parts and insulation to keep the truck cold, including an evaporator, condenser, compressor, and the reefer engine attached to the trailer that runs the HVAC system

 - Flatbed trucks – The attached trailer has a flattened bed without sides

-- Dry vans – A type of semi-trailer that is enclosed to protect cargo from the elements, yet are not temperature controlled like reefer trucks
+- Dry vans – A type of semi-trailer that is enclosed to protect cargo from the elements, yet is not temperature controlled like reefer trucks